 Potato dumplings are undeniably one of the greatest comfort foods ever invented and today I am sharing a recipe for gluten free, easy to make Potato Dumplings with Polenta.

 Potato dumplings are usually very simple and easy to make, so a great place to start if you’ve never made your own dumplings but would like to give it a go.
-(See also my Potato Dumplings with Mushroom Sauce I made a while ago).
-Potato dumplings usually contain very few ingredients (I used only 3 in this recipe) which are basically just mashed together to form a semi-sticky doughy lump, which is then pressed and rolled and cut into small pieces.
-And you’ve got your dumplings ready to be cooked.
+(See also my Polish kopytka dumplings I made a while ago).
+Potato dumplings usually contain very few ingredients and these dumplings are no exception.

 A slightly more challenging dumpling concept is making dumplings with a filling – more time consuming and labour intensive.
 Examples include sauerkraut dumplings and cheese and potato dumplings – also delicious and great to make when you’ve got a bit of time.